AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 ```

 This user needs to be added to the sudoer list of the 'neolane' Adobe Campaign operator.

+>
+>
+>You should not use a custom sudo.
+A standard sudo needs to be installed on the system.

 ## Managing HTTP headers {#managing-http-headers}